All Episodes

 I'm celebrating the fact, actually.

-So the Muslim ban whole thing, that whole thing was a lie too.
+So the Muslim ban, that whole thing was a lie, too.

-There was a story this morning, the Daily Mail, I think the Daily News, the New York Post, I'm not sure about the Daily News, anyway, were advancing a ridiculous claim that Donald Trump's Supreme Court nominee Neil Gorsuch when he was a high school student.
+There was a story this morning, the Daily Mail, I think the Daily News, the New York Post, I'm not sure about the Daily News, anyway, were advancing a ridiculous claim that Donald Trump's Supreme Court nominee, Neil Gorsuch, when he was a high school student, this was like Mitt Romney might have cut a kid's hair as a prank in high school, that he had founded a student club named Fascism Forever.

-The evidence for the claim is a blurb on him in his high school yearbook.
+The evidence for the claim is a blurb on him and his high school yearbook.

 Anyway, no such club ever existed.